0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-blockchain.md

 ## Open API

 The reader nodes and baker nodes expose an API that is defined by an OpenAPI spec.
-You can view the endpoints available from here: [OpenAPI UI](https://gitlab.com/partisiablockchain/core/server/-/blob/main/java/server/src/main/resources/openapi.json).
+You can view the endpoints available here: [OpenAPI UI](https://gitlab.com/partisiablockchain/core/server/-/blob/main/java/server/src/main/resources/openapi.json).

 ### Transaction information